jesseduffield/jesseduffield.github.io/_posts/2021-9-13-Gos-Shortcomings-1.md

 In the next post we'll talk about Go's awkward approach to privacy.

 _After writing this blog series, I decided I needed to balance out all the negativity of the posts with something positive, so I made a joke programming language to air my grievances with a comedic spin.
 Feel free to check it out: [OK?](https://github.com/jesseduffield/ok).
-If you're intimately familiar with Go's history you might spot some easter eggs_
+If you're intimately familiar with Go's history you might spot some easter eggs._